b3rendsh/msxdos2s/hardware/beer-232/readme.txt

 It's intended use is to host a 32K MSXDOS2.2 + BEER 2.0 DRIVER DISK ROM.
-You can select between two different versions of this ROM or use the 2nd 32K to host the 16K DOS 1.03 based BEER 2.03 ROM or legacy BEER 1.9 DISK ROM.
+You can select between two different versions of this ROM or use the 2nd 32K to host the 16K DOS 1.03 based BEER 2.0 ROM or legacy BEER 1.9 DISK ROM.

 The PCB design is derived work from the MSX Makers!
 BEER-202 v1.1 design.
 Besides the mentioned changes there are also small differences in the footprints and layout of the PCB due to migration to a newer Kicad version.

+Recommended are a NEC 8255AC-5 PPI and consumer graded CF cards up to 1GB capacity.

 Alternatives
 ------------